Gaussian approximation for sums of region-stabilizing scores: Introduction

 where $\operatorname{Lip}_1$ denotes the class of all Lipschitz functions $h: \R \to \R$ with Lipschitz constant at most one.
 The Kolmogorov distance between $X$ and $Y$ is defined by taking the test functions to be indicators of half-lines, and is given by

-Following \cite{LSY19}, a score function stabilizes if $\xi_s(x,\M)$ remains unaffected when the configuration $\M$ is altered outside a ball of radius $R_x$ (the radius of stabilization) centered at $x$.
+Following \cite{LSY19}, a score function stabilizes if $\xi_s(x,\M)$ remains unaffected when the configuration $\M$ is altered outside a ball of radius $r_x=r_x(\mu)$ (the radius of stabilization) centered at $x$.
 For this, it is assumed that $\XX$ is a semimetric space and $\QQ$ satisfies a technical condition concerning the $\QQ$-content of an annulus in the space $\XX$, which in particular implies that $\QQ$ is diffuse.
-In \cite{LSY19}, under an exponential decay condition on the tail distribution of the stabilization radius $R_x$ as $s \to \infty$ and assuming that the $(4+p)$-th moment of the score function at $x$ is uniformly bounded by a constant for all $s\geq1$ and $x\in\XX$ for some $p \in (0,1]$, a universal bound on the Wasserstein and Kolmogorov distances between the normalized sum of scores and $N$ was derived.
+In \cite{LSY19}, under an exponential decay condition on the tail distribution of the stabilization radius $r_x$ as $s \to \infty$ and assuming that the $(4+p)$-th moment of the score function at $x$ is uniformly bounded by a constant for all $s\geq1$ and $x\in\XX$ for some $p \in (0,1]$, a universal bound on the Wasserstein and Kolmogorov distances between the normalized sum of scores and $N$ was derived.

-The setting of stabilization regions as balls centered at $x\in\sP_s$ of radius $R_x$ can be thought of as a special case of a more general concept of stabilization regions which are sets depending on $x$ and the Poisson process.
+The setting of stabilization regions as balls centered at $x\in\sP_s$ with radius $r_x$ can be thought of as a special case of a more general concept of stabilization regions which are sets depending on $x$ and the Poisson process.
 Indeed, in some examples, it is not optimal to assume that the stabilization region is a ball.
 The region can be made substantially smaller if it is allowed to be of a general shape.
 Adjusting the theory to deal with such stabilization regions is the main contribution of our work.
-Our general setting of non-circular stabilization regions also eliminates the need of extra technical assumptions on the intensity measure imposed in \cite{LSY19}.
+Our general setting of non-spherical stabilization regions also eliminates the need of extra technical assumptions on the intensity measure imposed in \cite{LSY19}.
 As an illustration, we show how to handle the example of minimal points in the unit cube, which does not fit into the framework of \cite{LSY19}.
 We also allow for multiple points and for a non-uniform bound on the $(4+p)$-th moment of the score functions, which is particularly important in examples involving infinite intensity measures, like stationary Poisson processes.
+Apart from examples presented in the current paper, further applications of our method has been elaborated in \cite{bhat-mol21}, where a quantitative central limit theorem is obtained for functionals of growth processes that result in generalized Johnson-Mehl tessellations, and in \cite{Bha21}, where such a result is obtained in the context of minimal directed spanning trees in dimensions three and higher, respectively.